Rianvy/blog/content/english/portfolio/autosteamgifts/index.md

 ## 🌐 Outcome

 The result is a single system for running a Steam Gift shop: buyers get a polished storefront and a transparent order status, while sellers get automated delivery, sender-pool control, operational tools, and complete visibility into every order.
+The project is being prepared for sale and will be available for purchase soon.